bu-bioinfo/bf510/index.md

 3. **Synthesize** - write a short narrative reflection about the article guided by a set of scaffolding questions

+We will apply The Instrument to readings throughout the course.
+A more detailed description of The Instrument is found [here](the_instrument.html).

 <a id="grading">
 ## Grading <a class="tiny-link" href="#">Top</a>